aaz25/431-2021/software/README.md

 ## Getting Help

 Use the [Contact Us](https://thomaselove.github.io/431/contact.html) page on our main website to find out about all the ways you can get help from us during the semester.
+We want to help you with your R problems!

 ## Installation